top of page

 Graduate student

-Taylor is a 3rd year PhD Candidate in the Hawkins Lab.
+Taylor received his PhD with the Hawkins Lab in 2024.
 In his thesis work, Taylor seeks to develop a roadmap of lung specification and development by identifying the genetic programs controlling lung state and fate using the iPSC platform.
 He also seeks to compare this roadmap of normal development to a roadmap of aberrant development by probing the transcriptomic and phenotypic changes associated with mutations in key lung transcription factor, NKX2-1.
 Outside of the lab, Taylor enjoys trivia, physical activity, and an ice-cold margarita in the sun

-DJ is a research fellow in the Hawkins Lab.
-Outside of the lab, he enjoys spending time with new son Mack, wife Kelly and dog Indiana while sneaking in soccer games and gardening when time permits
+DJ joined the Hawkins Lab in 2021 and is working on gene-editing of iPSC-derived basal cells to study primary ciliary dyskinesia.
+Outside of the lab, he enjoys spending time with new sons Mack and Jett, wife Kelly and dog Indiana while sneaking in soccer games and gardening when time permits

 Clients